-- High Housing Costs: Maui’s housing is expensive due to high demand and limited inventory.
+- High Housing Costs: Driven by demand and limited inventory.

-- High Utilities: Residents pay top dollar for electricity and healthcare services.
+- High Utilities: Premiums on electricity and healthcare.

-- Taxes: Hawaii’s tax system includes high-income and general excise taxes.
+- Taxes: Hawaii’s unique tax system adds to costs.

 Factors That Affect The Maui Cost of Living